K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 ## 42. [Governing law and jurisdiction
 42.1.
 This Agreement and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation shall be governed by and construed in accordance with the laws of England and Wales.

 42.2.
-The Parties agree that the English courts shall have exclusive jurisdiction to determine any Proceedings.
-Each Party irrevocably submits to the exclusive jurisdiction of the English courts in respect of such Proceedings and waives any objection to any such Proceedings in such courts on the grounds of venue, waives any claim that Proceedings brought in such courts have been brought in an inappropriate or inconvenient forum and further waives the right to object, with respect to such Proceedings, that such courts do not have any jurisdiction over such Party.

-42.3.
 The Client irrevocably appoints the process agent (if any) specified in Schedule 5 to receive, for it and on its behalf, service of process of any Proceedings.
 Nothing in this Agreement will affect the right of the Manager to serve process in any other manner permitted by law.]

 [OR]
 [Arbitration[^22]

+42.3 Any dispute arising out of or in connection with this contract, including any question regarding its existence, validity or termination, shall be referred to and finally resolved by arbitration under the QICA Rules, which Rules are deemed to be incorporated by reference into this Clause 42.

 42.4.
-Any dispute arising out of or in connection with this contract, including any question regarding its existence, validity or termination, shall be referred to and finally resolved by arbitration under the LCIA Rules, which Rules are deemed to be incorporated by reference into this Clause 42.
+The number of arbitrators shall be three.

 42.5.
-The number of arbitrators shall be three.
+The seat, or legal place, of arbitration shall be Québec.

 42.6.
-The seat, or legal place, of arbitration shall be Québec.
+The language to be used in the arbitral proceedings shall be English.

 42.7.
-The language to be used in the arbitral proceedings shall be English.

-42.8.
 The governing law of this Clause 42 shall be the substantive laws of England and Wales.]

 The Parties have executed this Agreement on the respective dates specified below with effect from the Effective Date.